Fundamentals for peace

-Related to this is that both of them (but especially Next) need to develop a deeper understanding of how they need each other and how each of them can fulfill their responsibilities better if they can find a win-win solution to any conflicts that arise (creating an my-win).
+Related to this is that both of them (but especially Next) need to develop a deeper understanding of how they need each other and how each of them can fulfill their responsibilities better if they can find win-win solutions to any conflicts that arise (creating a you-win).

 No more blaming and guilting

 The beginning of the peace (and cooperation) process begins with Next.
-His or her habit, the knee-jerk reaction, towards any of Now’s indulgences (as seen from Next’s perspective) has been to criticize and blame Now for Now’s behavior (“Stop being so lazy!”).
-Mostly this does not help.
+His or her habit, a knee-jerk reaction, towards any of Now’s indulgences (as seen from Next’s perspective) has been to criticize and blame Now for Now’s behavior (“Stop being so lazy!”).
+This does not help.
 It just makes us (Now) feel guilty and often Now digs his or her heels in, continuing in his or her indulgent behavior.
-Moreover, even when it does seem to work (that is, Next gets his or her way), it works at the expense of our vitality and aliveness, as well as perpetuating the conflicts between Next and Now.
+Moreover, even when it does seem to work (that is, Next gets his or her way), it works at the expense of our vitality, aliveness, and happiness, as well as perpetuating the conflicts between Next and Now.

 Next showing respect to Now

-The new attitude that Next (who can be thought of as our inside adult) needs to adopt is to show respect to Now (thought of as our inside child) and to get curious and interested in what Now wants.
-More specifically, whenever a conflict or potential conflict arises between what Next and Now, then Next needs to ask himself or herself, “How could both of us win, how could both of us be happy regarding this issue or in this circumstance?”
-If instead, Next falls into their old habit of criticism, then he or she needs to stop and apologize to Now, saying something like, “Tracy-now, please forgive me for blaming you.
+The new attitude that Next (who can be thought of as our inside adult) needs to adopt is showing respect to Now (thought of as our inside child) and to get curious and interested in what Now wants.
+More specifically, whenever a conflict or potential conflict arises between Next and Now, then Next needs to ask himself or herself, “How could both of us win, how could both of us be happy regarding this issue or in this circumstance?”
+If instead, Next falls into the old habit of criticism, then he or she needs to stop and apologize to Now, saying something like, “Tracy-Now, please forgive me for blaming you.
 I got scared.
 Tell me more about what you’re trying to do for us.
 Let’s find a way, in this circumstance, for both of us to be happy.”